-Place When your grand parent's were in their 30's When your parents were in their 30's Why do you think this is happening?
-Are common areas and open spaces disappearing?
+Place When your grand parent's were When your parents were in their 30's Why do you think this is happening?
+Are common areas and open spaces

-Rural
+Rural in their 30's disappearing?

 Number of cattle and poultry owned

 Number of trees and ponds in the village 6

-Main occupation of the head of the family SI
+Main occupation of the head of the family 200

 Urban

-Number of cars owned
+Number of cars owned 101 ,

-Number of rooms in the house O 0
+Number of rooms in the house (CY) 0,,

-Number of metalled roads
+Number of metalled roads 7 (0

-Number of flyovers in the city e
+Number of flyovers in the city

-Number of parks and playgrounds Ŷ
+Number of parks and playgrounds wO.